boxyhq/saml20/README.md

 =============

-saml20-maintained is a fork of a fork of saml20.
-It is the same library with updated versions of vulnerable dependencies, additonal fixes and support for more providers as needed.
+boxyhq/saml20 is a fork of a fork of [saml20](https://github.com/leandrob/saml20).
+It now has extended functionality and diverges from the oriignal unmaintained library.
 The new package is published here - https://www.npmjs.com/package/@boxyhq/saml20

 ## Installation